paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-017-financing-economic-development-of-indians-and-indian-organizations.md

 **(e)** “Economic enterprise” means any Indian-owned (as defined by the Secretary of the Interior) commercial, industrial, or business activity established or organized for the purpose of profit: Provided, That such Indian ownership shall constitute not less than 51 per centum of the enterprise.

-**(f)** “Organization”, unless otherwise specified, shall be the governing body of any Indian tribe, as defined in subsection (c) of this section, or entity established or recognized by such governing body for the purpose of this chapter.
+**(f)** “Organization”, unless otherwise specified, shall be the governing body of any Indian tribe, as defined in subsection (c), or entity established or recognized by such governing body for the purpose of this chapter.

 **(g)** “Other organizations” means any non-Indian individual, firm, corporation, partnership, or association.